tock/tock/doc/threat_model/Application_Loader.md

 application loader takes.
 For example:

-1. Tockloader has the access it needs to directly delete, corrupt, and exfiltrate apps.
+1. Tockloader has the access it needs to directly delete, corrupt, and exfiltrate the kernel.
 As a result, Tockloader must be trusted for Tock's confidentiality, integrity, and availability guarantees.

 1. A build system that combines apps into a single image must be trusted to